ALightbolt4G/CM/README.md

 <div style="background-color: #fff0f0; padding: 15px; border-radius: 5px;">

-CM Library is fully thread-safe with mutex protection for all operations.
+CM Library v4.2.2 is fully thread-safe with:

+· Mutex protection for all GC operations
+· Mutex protection for arena switching
+· Thread-local storage for exception handling
+· No race conditions in multi-threaded code

 </div>